-Home Depot, a home improvement store based in the United States, is a retailer providing homeowners with relevant home building, renovating and design products.
-When too much of one type or the wrong color of paint is mixed at the Home Depot paint counter, it is sometimes referred to as mistinted or "oops paint."
-While other national home improvement stores offer this type of paint, "oops paint" is a term only used when referring to incorrectly mixed paint purchased at Home Depot.
+All DIYers are all-too-familiar with Home Depot, but even the savviest weekend warriors may not have heard of Home Depot's secret line of "oops paint."
+When too much of one type or the wrong color of paint is mixed at the Home Depot paint counter, it is sometimes referred to as mistinted or oops paint.
+While other national home improvement stores offer this type of paint, oops paint is a term only used when referring to incorrectly mixed paint purchased at Home Depot.

 Home Depot Oops Paint Basics